JonasJastroch/ChaosManager/README.md

 # Chaos Manager 📂🧠

-### KI-gestützte Dateisortierung für Windows
+### AI-Powered File Sorting for Windows

-Der **Chaos Manager** ist ein innovatives Tool, das mithilfe von lokalen Large Language Models (LLaMA/Llama 3) Ihre ungeordneten Downloads, Desktops oder andere Verzeichnisse vollautomatisch in eine saubere, professionelle und logische Ordnerstruktur überführt.
+The **Chaos Manager** is an innovative tool that uses local Large Language Models (LLaMA/Llama 3) to automatically analyze your cluttered Downloads, Desktop, or other directories and organize them into a clean, professional, and logical folder structure.

 ---

-## 💻 Systemanforderungen

-* **Betriebssystem:** Windows 10/11 (Die .exe ist nur für Windows kompiliert.)
-* **KI-Backend:** [Ollama](https://ollama.com/download/windows) (Muss installiert und ausgeführt werden, um die KI-Modelle bereitzustellen.)
+There are two ways to start the Chaos Manager: [Jump directly to Installation & Start](#-installation--start).

 ---

-## ⚠️ Wichtige Sicherheitshinweise (Windows Defender)

-Da der **Chaos Manager** eine neu erstellte, unsignierte `.exe`-Datei ist, die auf Ihr Dateisystem zugreift, kann der **Windows Defender SmartScreen** beim ersten Start eine Warnung auslösen.

-> 🔒 **Meldung:** „Windows hat Ihren PC geschützt“

-Dies ist ein **Normalverhalten** für neue Programme, die das Dateisystem bearbeiten.
-Das Projekt ist Open Source (Quellcode einsehbar) und sicher.

-### Wie Sie die Warnung umgehen:

-1. Klicken Sie im blauen Warnfenster auf **"Weitere Informationen"**.
-2. Klicken Sie anschließend auf **"Trotzdem ausführen"**.
+## 💻 System Requirements

+* **Operating System:** Windows 10/11 (The .exe is compiled for Windows only.)
+* **AI Backend:** [Ollama](https://ollama.com/download/windows) (You must install and run Ollama to provide the AI models.)

 ---

+## ⚠️ Important Security Notice (Windows Defender)

+Since the **Chaos Manager** is a newly built, unsigned `.exe` file that accesses your file system, **Windows Defender SmartScreen** might show a warning when you first run it.

+> 🔒 **Message:** "Windows protected your PC"

+This is **normal behavior** for new programs that modify the file system.
+The project is open source, and the code is secure.

+### How to Bypass the Warning:

+1. In the blue warning window, click **"More info"**.
+2. Then, click **"Run anyway"**.

+---

 ## 🚀 Installation & Start

-Sie haben zwei Möglichkeiten, den Chaos Manager zu verwenden:

-### 1. Einfache Nutzung (.exe Binary) – Empfohlen

-Laden Sie die vorkompilierte ausführbare Datei herunter:

-1. Gehen Sie zu den **[GitHub Releases](https://github.com/JonasJastroch/ChaosManager/releases/tag/v1.0)** des Projekts.
-2. Laden Sie die `.exe`-Datei unter **Assets** herunter.
-3. Führen Sie die Datei aus (bestätigen Sie ggf. die Windows Defender Warnung wie oben beschrieben).

-### 2. Nutzung über Quellcode (Für Entwickler)

-Wenn Sie die `.exe` vermeiden möchten oder den Quellcode selbst ausführen wollen:
+**Choose ONE of the following methods to start the Chaos Manager.**

+### 1. Using Source Code (For Developers & Full Control)

+To run the project directly from the source code and maintain full control, follow these steps:

-#### Schritt 1: Das KI-Backend vorbereiten (Ollama)
+#### Step 1: Prepare the AI Backend (Ollama)

-Bevor Sie das Skript ausführen, müssen Sie Ollama installieren und das notwendige Sprachmodell (`llama3:8b`) herunterladen:

-1. Stellen Sie sicher, dass **[Ollama für Windows](https://ollama.com/download/windows)** installiert ist und läuft.
-2.  Öffnen Sie **PowerShell** und führen Sie folgenden Befehl aus, um das Llama 3 Modell zu laden:
+Before you can run the script, you need to install Ollama and download the required language model (`llama3:8b`):

+1. Make sure **[Ollama for Windows](https://ollama.com/download/windows)** is installed and running.
+2. Open **PowerShell** and run the following command to pull the Llama 3 model:

     ```powershell
     ollama pull llama3:8b
     ```

-#### Schritt 2: Projekt klonen und ausführen

-1. Klonen Sie das Repository lokal:
+#### Step 2: Clone and Run the Project

+1. Clone the repository locally:

     ```bash
     git clone [https://github.com/JonasJastroch/ChaosManager.git](https://github.com/JonasJastroch/ChaosManager.git)
     cd ChaosManager
     ```

-2. Stellen Sie sicher, dass Sie alle Python-Abhängigkeiten installiert haben (falls erforderlich, mittels `pip install -r requirements.txt`).
+2. Make sure you have all Python dependencies installed (if necessary, via `pip install -r requirements.txt`).
-3. Führen Sie die Hauptdatei aus:
+3. Run the main file:

     ```bash
     python main.py
     ```

+### 2. Simple Use (.exe Binary)

+For the quickest setup, download the pre-compiled executable:

+1. Go to the **[GitHub Releases](https://github.com/JonasJastroch/ChaosManager/releases/tag/v1.0)** of the project.
+2. Download the `.exe` file under **Assets**.
+3. Run the file (you may need to confirm the Windows Defender warning as described above).

 ---

 ## 📺 Demo Video

-Sehen Sie den Chaos Manager in Aktion:
+See the Chaos Manager in action:

 [https://www.youtube.com/watch?v=40O2LQ0ObOE](https://www.youtube.com/watch?v=40O2LQ0ObOE)